webfirmframework/minimal-production-ready-projects/README.md

 ___

 `production-sample-jakarta-ee-with-bootstrap5-css-framework` project can be run with tomcat 10 and Java 8 or later.
+This is the modern way to build java web app.
+You can use any jakarta ee application server to run this project.
+___

-This is the most modern way to build java web app.
+`wffweb-12-production-sample-jakarta-ee-with-bootstrap5-css-framework` project can be run with tomcat 10 and Java 17 or later.
+This is the most modern way to build java web app, it uses the *wffweb-12.0.0-beta*.
 You can use any jakarta ee application server to run this project.
 ___

 All projects are in maven.